wyattelijah/E01b-Smiles/README.md

 As always, Fork this repository, and then Clone it to your local computer.

-Before you begin, you will need to install the graphics library we will be using for the first half of the semester.
+Before you begin, you will need to install Python Arcade, the graphics library we will be using for the first half of the semester.
 Open the Terminal (either by clicking on the magnifying glass and searching for CMD, or open the Terminal in VS Code) and type the following:

 *pip install arcade --user*